 15. People who are stigmatized can find it is almost impossible to escape the stigma.
 Similarly, some may experience stigma by association, that is, extending beyond a person with a particular attribute.
-The Committee on Economic, Social and Cultural Rights has found that people may be discriminated against by being associated with or by being perceived as part of a particular group.6 For example, during her mission to Bangladesh, the Special Rapporteur found that people in that occupation feel "trapped" (A/HRC/15/55 and Corr.1, paras.
+The Committee on Economic, Social and Cultural Rights has found that people may be discriminated against by being associated with or by being perceived as part of a particular group.6 For example, during her mission to Bangladesh, the Special Rapporteur found that the occupation as "sweeper" is passed down through generations and that people in that occupation feel "trapped" (A/HRC/15/55 and Corr.1, paras.
 26, 75 and 76).